 Encrypting Network Traffic

-If you’re interested in using SSL encryption, see this page about Greenplum DBA.
-Or, see this official Greenplum security configuration guide.
+If you’re interested in using SSL encryption, see this official Greenplum security configuration guide.

 Users and Security